NASA-PDS/registry-api/service/docker/README.md

 $ docker image build --build-arg api_jar=https://github.com/NASA-PDS/registry-api/releases/download/v1.0.0/registry-api-service-1.0.0.jar --tag nasapds/registry-api-service:1.0.0 --file service/docker/Dockerfile .
 ```

+## 📍 Dockerfile.aws

+This Dockerfile is used to make images for AWS deployments of the registry manager.
+It copies in an AWS-specific application.properties file which has been setup to inform the service to obtain certain properties as environment variable values that have been injected by the Elastic Container Service (ECS) runtime.
+An example of this is the Opensearch credentials from the Secrets Manager.

 ## 📍 Dockerfile.local

 You can ignore `Dockerfile.local` unless you're @al-niessner.